 A handbook will be provided detailing required backup documentation for the various support services and other limitations.
 Handbooks will be updated as needed to meet programmatic or budgetary changes.
+Page 104 of 117

-Exceptions to any limitations may be allowed on a case by case basis by the Program Services Manager.
+Exceptions to any limitations may be allowed on a case by case basis by the Program Administrator.